When is Eternals release date? Cast, plot and latest news on Marvel movie

 Eternals cast

-Hollywood A-lister Angelina Jolie will star alongside The Big Sick’s already-attached Kumail Nanjiani, with Jolie playing the ultra-powerful character of Thena and Nanjiani playing master swordsman Kingo Sunen.
+Hollywood A-lister Angelina Jolie will star as the ultra-powerful character of Thena, alongside The Big Sick’s Kumail Nanjiani as master swordsman Kingo Sunen.

 Jolie’s physical training tackled “everything from swords to ballet,” she told People.